-The Kearsarge Residence is a major renovation of the 1968 M.G.
+The Kearsarge Residence, Brentwood CA, is a major renovation of the 1968 M.G.
 Residence by the Romanian-American mid-century modernist architect Haralamb H. Georgescu.

 Located on a flag lot in Brentwood, California, the site for the Kearsarge Residence has a unique character as a forest within the city.
 The challenges of working on a historic architectural home is one filled with a unique set of choices.
 These choices arise from questioning what makes the house important as well as what elements deserve to be preserved and what can be changed to make the house comfortable and livable for years to come.

 We began working on the house after decades of wear and tear as well as modifications by subsequent owners.
-For example, the open sight lines that are characteristic of Georgescu’s work was interrupted by an owner closing off of the office wall to create an additional bedroom.
-One of the first tasks was opening up this wall back to it’s original intent, so there is interaction between three levels: The Office, Loft and Living Room.
+For example, the open sight lines that are characteristic of Georgescu’s work was interrupted by a previous owner closing off of the office wall to create an additional bedroom.
+One of the first tasks was opening up this wall back to its original intent, so there is interaction between three levels: The Office, Loft and Living Room.